 - Add the proper blocking and close up your wall, patching up any previous drill holes, and install new drywall.

 - Paint the wall and prepare to mount the sink.

 - Securely mount the sink and ensure all shut-off valves and drains are in place and leak-free.

+As you can see, the installation steps are relatively straightforward.
+An amateur remodeler could handle a wall-mounted sink with the help of a friend, no problem.
 Not interested in a wall-mount sink?
 There are tons of other sink types you can install in your bathroom as well.
 For help installing your new wall-mounted sink, please give us a call today!